mit-han-lab/efficientvit/README.md

 **If you are interested in getting updates, please join our mailing list [here](https://forms.gle/Z6DNkRidJ1ouxmUk9).**

+- [2024/07/10] EfficientViT is used as the backbone in [Grounding DINO 1.5 Edge](https://arxiv.org/pdf/2405.10300) for efficient open-set object detection.
+- [2024/07/10] EfficientViT-SAM is used in [MedficientSAM](https://github.com/hieplpvip/medficientsam), the 1st place model in [CVPR 2024 Segment Anything In Medical Images On Laptop Challenge](https://www.codabench.org/competitions/1847/).
+- [2024/07/10] An FPGA-based accelerator for EfficientViT: [link](https://arxiv.org/abs/2403.20230).
 - [2024/04/23] We released the training code of EfficientViT-SAM.
 - [2024/04/06] EfficientViT-SAM is accepted by [eLVM@CVPR'24](https://sites.google.com/view/elvm/home?authuser=0).
 - [2024/03/19] Online demo of EfficientViT-SAM is available: [https://evitsam.hanlab.ai/](https://evitsam.hanlab.ai/).